pokt-network/smt/docs/MerkleSumTree.md

 	subgraph SMST[SMST]
 		SS1[ValueHasher: SHA256]
 		subgraph SUM["SMST.Update()"]
-			SU1["ValueHash = ValueHasher(Value)"]
+			SU1["valueHash = ValueHasher(Value)"]
 			SU2["sumBytes = binary(Sum)"]
-			SU3["ValueHash = append(valueHash, sumBytes...)"]
+			SU3["valueHash = append(valueHash, sumBytes...)"]
 		end
 	end
 	subgraph SMT[SMT]
 		SM1[ValueHasher: nil]
 		subgraph UPD["SMT.Update()"]
-			U1["valueHash = value"]
-			U2["SMT.nodeStore.Set(Key, ValueHash)"]
+			U2["SMT.nodeStore.Set(Key, valueHash)"]
 		end
 	end
-	KVS -->Key,Value,Sum--> SMST
+	KVS --"Key + Value + Sum"--> SMST
-	SMST -->Key,ValueHash--> SMT
+	SMST --"Key + valueHash"--> SMT
 ```

 ### Digests

-The digest for any node in the SMST is calculated in partially the same manner as the regular SMT.
-The main differences are that the sum is included in the digest `preimage` - meaning the hash of any node's data includes **BOTH** its data _and_ sum.
-In addition to this the sum is appended to the hash producing digests like so:
+The digest for any node in the SMST is calculated in partially the same manner
+as the regular SMT.
+The main differences are that the sum is included in the
+digest `preimage` - meaning the hash of any node's data includes **BOTH** its
+data _and_ sum.
+In addition to this the sum is appended to the hash producing
+digests like so:

 `digest = [node hash]+[8 byte sum]`